cysabi/cg-vicvillion/README.md

 # `cg-vicvillion`
-> Staring soon carousel for [@Vicvillon](https://www.youtube.com/@Vicvillon)!!
+> staring soon carousel for [@Vicvillon](https://www.youtube.com/@Vicvillon)!!

-Carousel with a sprite running along some fan art
+A carousel with the cutest sprite running along some fan art
+- Using a beta version of [bento](https://github.com/cysabi/bento)!

 ## usage
-Download the most recent release, unzip, and run!
+Download `cg-vicvillion.zip` from the most recent release, unzip, and run!
 - Create an `art/` folder and fill it up with art! the name of the file corresponds to the artist name that is shown.

 ## local setup